API Design

 GET /items?cursor=abc123&limit=10

-APIs like Slack will base64 encode information with a field name and a value, so
+APIs like Slack will base64 encode information with a field name and a value, even adding sorting logic, all wrapped up in an opaque string.
+For example, dXNlcjpXMDdRQ1JQQTQ= would represent user:W07QCRPA4.

-Obfuscating the information like this aims to stop API consumers hard-coding values so your pagination logic, which allows you to change the pagination logic over time without breaking things.
+Obfuscating the information like this aims to stop API consumers hard-coding values for the pagination, which allows for the API to change pagination logic over time without breaking integrations.
 The consumers can simply pass the cursor around to do the job, without worrying about what it actually involves.

 It can look a bit like this:

-If you want to save the client even having to think about cursors, or knowing the name of the query parameters for cursor or limit, you can again use links:
+To save the client even having to think about cursors (or knowing the name of the query parameters for cursor or limit), links can once again save the day:

 Ease of Use

-- Pro: API consumers don’t have to think about anything and you can change the cursor logic easily.
+• Pro: API consumers don’t have to think about anything and the API can change the cursor logic.

 Performance

-- Pro: Generally more efficient than offset-based pagination depending on your data source.
+• Pro: Generally more efficient than offset-based pagination depending on the data source being used.

 Consistency